penafieljlm/inquisitor/README.md

 ## Future Developments

 I should probably add a filter feature to dump and classify (especially classify, so classifications can be made en masse, e.g. "reject all hosts under fb.com" or something like that).

+Note to self: normalizing the database was a bad idea.
+Go for a non-normalized format to make visualization faster.

+Another note to self: Cache the results of whois, ipwhois, Shodan, and Google.
+It's a pain having to test this thing when the daily quota for the APIs run out.